mkidson/mkidson_obsidian_vault/D&D/Dragonlance- Shadow of the Dragon Queen/Game Data/Adventures/Wheelwatch Outpost.md

 On the first floor, a sivak draconian (see appendix B) stands guard in human guise.
 It’s using its Shape Theft reaction to take the form of a Kalaman soldier it killed.
 If slain, it shifts back to its true form.
 The sivak draconian has a small spell book.

 Two Dragon Army soldiers (see appendix B) guard the second floor.
 Their alarm horn hangs on the south wall by the ladder.

-### Wheelwatch Alert

-The Dragon Army troops occupying Wheelwatch Outpost are on the lookout for danger.
-Use the following details to guide when the Dragon Army soldiers go on alert and how that affects their behaviour.

-**Alarm Horns**

-Each of the outpost’s corner guard posts (areas W2, area W3, and area W4) is equipped with an alarm horn.
-If a sentry in one of these areas notices enemies or unusual activity, they attempt to sound an alarm horn 1 round later on their turn.
-Once an alarm horn is sounded, the fort goes on alert.

-**Alert**

-If a threat is detected, the eight Dragon Army soldiers in area W5 rush to meet it (or gather in area W1 if the source is unclear).
-While on alert, Dragon Army troops have advantage on Wisdom (Perception) checks.
-Troops remain on alert for twelve hours after spotting an enemy or finding other clear signs of enemy activity.
-In the case of other threats, troops remain on alert until the danger passes or is identified as a false alarm.

-**Impostors**

-Characters who wear Dragon Army armor have advantage on Charisma (Deception) checks made to pass as Dragon Army soldiers.

-**Dragonnel Rider**

-The Dragon Army has a secret weapon in area W8: a Dragon Army dragonnel and its Dragon Army officer rider (see appendix B for both stat blocks).
-If the characters don’t discover the pair first, the dragonnel and its rider take to the air and attack at a dramatic moment—likely after the characters have overcome most of the fort’s forces or as they work to open the gates in area W1.

 ### W4: Northeast Fortification